With four double cabins, sprawling deck spaces and a stunning Kelly Hoppen interior, the Pearl 62 is looking to shake up the 60ft flybridge market.

 You can have just a sun pad or the sun pad to port and keep an L-shaped pod to starboard, the layout to go for in my eyes as it offers the best mix of space to stretch out in the sun and some snug corner seating to enjoy a sundowner with a fine view out over the water.

-Update: The Pearl 62 is scheduled to make its public debut at the 2021 Cannes Yachting Festival.
+Update: The Pearl 62 is due to go on display at the 2022 Cannes Yachting Festival.

 Read our full review of the Pearl 62 in the September 2020 issue of MBY, which is out now.